kubernetes/enhancements/keps/sig-network/563-dual-stack/README.md

 ### Rollout, Upgrade and Rollback Planning

 * **How can a rollout fail?
 Can it impact already running workloads?**
-  Users **must** avoid changing existing cidrs.
-For both pods and services.
-Users can only add to alternative ip family to existing cidrs.
+  Users **must** avoid changing existing cidrs for both pods and services.
+  Users can only add an alternative ip family to existing cidrs.
 Changing existing cidrs will result in nondeterministic failures depending on how the cluster networking was configured.

   Existing workloads are not expected to be impacted during rollout.
-A component restart during rollout might delay generating endpoint and endpoint slices for alternative IP families if there are *new* workloads that depend on them they will fail.
+When you disable dual-stack, existing routes aren't deleted.
+A component restart during rollout might delay generating endpoint and endpoint slices for alternative IP families.
+If there are *new* workloads that depend on them, they will fail.

+  Imbalance is possible if a replica set scales up or ipv6 gets turned off and the endpoint controller has not yet updated, but iptables and the service controller manager won't look at endpoints that are flagged off.
+(Endpoints can exist and not be used.)
+For services, the user will get an error immediately.
+If the existing rules are removed but new ones don't resolve correctly yet, then it has a chance to resolve on the next loop.

 * **What specific metrics should inform a rollback?**
   N/A